The Complete Guide to Structured Prompting for LLMs

 Getting Started with Structured Prompting

-Use the free sinc-LLM transformer to convert any raw prompt into the 6-band structure automatically.
-Or follow the manual process:
+Use the free sinc-LLM transformer to turn any raw prompt into the 6-band structure automatically.
+Or do it by hand:

-1. Write your raw prompt as you normally would
+- Write your raw prompt the way you normally would

-2. For each of the 6 bands, check: is this explicitly addressed?
+- For each of the 6 bands, ask: is this clearly covered?

-3. Fill in every missing band, starting with CONSTRAINTS
+- Fill every missing band, starting with CONSTRAINTS

-4. Allocate ~50% of tokens to CONSTRAINTS + FORMAT
+- Give about 50% of your tokens to CONSTRAINTS and FORMAT

 The Bigger Question

 Structure beats prose, every time.
 JSON beats paragraphs.
 Bands beat bullet points.
-Apply the same discipline to every prompt before you ship it.
+Use this discipline on every prompt before you ship it.

 Structuring your own prompts is the easy part.
-The hard part is asking your AI vendor whether their prompt templates are versioned in git, whether they validate the schema before deploy, whether they can show you the structured form of the prompt currently running your workload.
+The hard part is asking your AI vendor whether their prompt templates are in git, whether they check the schema before deploy, and whether they can show you the structured form of the prompt running your workload right now.
 Most can't.

 Now ask your AI vendor the same questions.